songyy0415/epsilon/poincare/doc/tree.md

 - Expecting `Tree *`, but having a `EDITION_REF_WRAP` wrapper
 - Expecting `Tree *`, but the tracked tree being overridden is either impossible or handled

-Also remember that there is a limit to the number of TreeRef used at the same time (`TreeStack::k_maxNumberOfReferences`).
+Also remember that there is a limit to the number of `TreeRef` used at the same time (`TreeStack::k_maxNumberOfReferences`).

 ## How to create a Tree at compile time ?

-When you have a formula that does not need to change, you can define it at compile time (to be included in the flash) using a KTree.
+When you have a formula that does not need to change, you can define it at compile time (to be included in the flash) using a `KTree`.

 KTrees are a collective name for a collection of constexpr constructors defined in the headers [expression/k_tree.h](/poincare/src/expression/k_tree.h) and [layout/k_tree.h](/poincare/src/layout/k_tree.h).

-They have the name of the node prefixed by K and can be nested to create the Tree you would expect:
+They have the name of the node prefixed by K and can be nested to create the tree you would expect:

 ```cpp
 constexpr const Tree * k_immutableExpression = KExp(KMult(2_e, i_e, π_e)); // exp(2*i*π)